-Pictionary is a fun kids' party game, and you can adapt it to fit a party theme or holiday, like Valentine's Day.
-It's also a very flexible game, since you can play it with a small group of kids or an entire classroom.
+The charades-inspired game of Pictionary is a fun party game for kids of all ages, and it can easily be adapted to fit a party theme or holiday, like Valentine's Day.
+The flexible game can be played with a small group of kids or an entire classroom.
+Along with its entertainment value, Pictionary helps kids sharpen their communication, drawing, and teamwork skills.

 - A large drawing pad and easel for each team.